top of page

 May Improve Cholesterol Levels

 Studies have uncovered a link between chlorella and reduced cholesterol levels.
-One study demonstrated that taking 5–10 grams of chlorella daily resulted in lower total and LDL cholesterol and triglycerides in people with high blood pressure and/or slightly elevated cholesterol (41).
-Chlorella plant compounds like niacin (41), fiber (42), carotenoids (43), and antioxidants (44) are responsible for this effect.
+One study demonstrated that taking 5–10 grams of chlorella daily reduced total and LDL cholesterol and triglycerides in people with high blood pressure and/or slightly elevated cholesterol (43).
+Chlorella plant compounds like niacin (44), fiber (45), carotenoids (46), and antioxidants (47) are responsible for this effect.